 WHAT IS VRAM?

 VRAM may also call “Virtual RAM,” as it helps in the secure processing of games and other graphical applications.
-Most of the new games and apps require High-Quality videos to run, that needs a lot of VRAM.
-If sufficient VRAM not provided, it leads to overloading of the Processing Units.
+Most of the new games and apps require High-Quality videos to run, which needs a lot of VRAM.
+If sufficient VRAM not provided, it leads to overloading the Processing Units.

 HOW TO INCREASE THE DEDICATED VRAM?

 The easiest way of increasing the dedicated VRAM is reallocating the installed system RAM as the VRAM.
 This is done either by BIOS settings or by Registry settings.

 If you have enough budget, then it is best to buy a new graphics card.
 This will give an overall boost to your operating system.